redhat-cop/infra-ansible/roles/config-pxe/README.md

 Requirements
 ------------
 Nothing is required.
-However, this playbook will work best on a RHEL OS.
+However, this playbook will work best on a RHEL OS family (Rhel, CentOS, Fedora).

 Role Variables
 --------------